statycc/pymwp/docs/utilities.md

 2. Run with custom arguments:

     ```
-    python utilities/profile.py {args}
+    python utilities/profiler.py {args}
     ```

 3. To see a list of available args:

     ```
-    python utilities/profile.py --help
+    python utilities/profiler.py --help
     ```

 1 of 3 possible outputs is displayed for each profiled execution:

-- done : profiling subprocess terminated without error, note: even if analysis ends with non-0 exit code, it falls into this category since it does not crash the process.
+- done : profiling subprocess terminated without error, note: even if analysis ends with non-0 exit code, it falls into this category if it does not crash the process.
 - error : profiling subprocess terminated in error.
 - timeout : profiling subprocess did not terminate within time limit and was forced to quit.